Eastern Australian Salmon, Arripis trutta (Forster 1801)

 A school of Eastern Australian Salmon, Arripis trutta, at Jimmies Island, Batemans Bay, New South Wales.
 Source: Andrew J. Green / Reef Life Survey.
 License: CC by Attribution

-A popular sports fish with a dark bluish-green body, and indistinct rows of spots forming narrow irregular bands along the upper sides.
+A popular sports fish with a dark bluish-green to olive-green body, and indistinct rows of dark spots forming narrow irregular bands along the upper sides.
 Juveniles have golden bars on the upper sides that break up into spots in larger individuals, a yellowish pectoral fin with a black basal spot, and a black margin on the caudal fin.
 The scales of Eastern Australian Salmon feel smooth to touch, especially those of large fish.

 Eastern Australian Salmon schooling at Bawley Point, New South Wales.